Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: Introduction

 We must note, however, that the precision $\ep_0(\rho)$ in \rlb{NG12} is a function of the density $\rho$, and may not be small.
 One needs to consider a system with low density in order to have high precision.
 For example, $\rho\simeq10^{-4}$ for $\ep_0\simeq10^{-2}$, or $\rho\simeq0.04$ for $\ep_0=1/4$.
-This density-dependence of the precision $\ep_0(\rho)$ is a major shortcoming of the present theory.
+This density-dependence of the precision $\ep_0(\rho)$ is a major shortcoming of the present theory, which reflects our strategy to base the theory only on mild verifiable assumptions.
 We nevertheless stress that our theorem establishes thermalization in a certain sense without relying on any unproven assumptions.

 The present paper is organized as follows.
 In section~\ref{s:main}, we state our main thermalization theorem for a general lattice gas satisfying two assumptions, namely, Assumptions~\ref{a:nondeg} and \ref{a:P2N}.
 Then in section~\ref{s:freefermion}, we prove these two assumptions are indeed satisfied in free fermion chains with suitable parameters.